viveksharmajava/knapsack/README.md

-  2. Other end point is to check problem solution and its current execution status using ( localhost:6543/knapsack/{task_id} )
+  2. Second endpoint is to check problem solution and its current execution status using ( localhost:6543/knapsack/{task_id} )

      request : http://localhost:6543/knapsack/60d0550bfe2bd64354931712

      maersk-knapsack services fetch information from mongodb using unique {task_id} and return below  response if it is avaialable:

      response:
    {
     "task": "60d0550bfe2bd64354931712",
     "status": "completed",
     "timestamps": {